 Not everyone in the supply chain is able to meet our standards instantly, but if they’re willing to put in the effort we can work through it together - transparency and collaboration is key, and being as responsible as you can.
 Our goal is to have full visibility & traceability across the entire supply chain.

-Leather can be a durable, eco-friendly material.
-We work with high quality, certified non-toxic leathers that have minimum impact on the environment and the people that work with them.
+Leather is durable and can be an eco-friendly material.
+We only work with high quality LWG certified non-toxic leathers that have minimum impact on the environment and the people that work with them.

-When you know how your leather is being sourced, you can trace it all the way back to the networks of farms they originated from, so you can ensure positive outcomes for the environment and care for the animals.
-Then, knowing how the leather is being processed, you can take actions like reducing or eliminating the use of harmful chemicals in tanning.
+We work closely with our supply chain to understand how our leathers are being sourced, so we can trace them all the way back to the networks of farms they originated from, and assure care for the animals and that zero deforestation policies are in place.
+Then, knowing how the leather is being processed, we can take actions like reducing or eliminating the use of harmful chemicals in tanning.
 Learn more about our leathers here.

 We understand the responsibility we have as a business to support others in the same way our customers support us - in both the good times, and the bad.
 We think it’s important to not just make one-off donations, but to build long-term behaviour that supports giving back.